-Here are some recent questions and comments we've had from women concerned about their labia:
+Here are some recent questions and comments we've had from people concerned about their labia:

 I think my vagina lips are not normal.
 My inner lips are way way bigger then my outer ones!
 It wasn't like that when I was little!
 It really bugs me.
 I won't even let my boyfriend touch me there, cause I'm afraid he will think I'm not normal or something.
 My boyfriend has asked me if I wanted to have sex but I turned him down because of this.
 Is my vagina normal?